dasunpubudumal/remember-passwords-cli/README.md

 ## How to use?

+* You can get help by running `ph --help` command.
 * You can call the CLI using **ph** command.
 (Just like **ng** in Angular)
 * There are four primary commands.